laura-james/test-repository-for-a-level-demo/README.md

 # test-repository-for-a-level-demo
-Using ths=is to see how to teach github in alevel
+Using this to see how to teach github in alevel

+I'm adding more python examples all the time

+Need to find more examples of doing documentation in git hub though